gradle/gradle-build-action/README.md

 ## Enabling Develocity injection

-In order to enable Develocity for your build, you must provide the required configuration via environment variables.
+In order to enable Develocity injection for your build, you must provide the required configuration via environment variables.

 Here's a minimal example: